theunicornguild/myrent/03_renters/08_python_1_deleting.md

 Now we finished the detail page for the renters and we can continue on to create a page that deletes a `Renter` object

-#where??
-Lets type the following code
+Lets type the following code in the `views.py` file in the `main` folder.

 ```python
 def deleteRenter(request,id):